Do you fancy going to one of the craziest shows on Earth? Then check out my guide to the Robot Restaurant in Tokyo (including ticket discount!)

 As with a lot of shows, the on-the-door price was a lot higher than you can get online – that’s why I recommend booking a ticket beforehand!

 I’m very thankful that I can offer you a wee little Robot Restaurant discount to my readers.
-If you head on over to Voyagin you can get 34% off the Robot Restaurant ticket including a free gift if you book online which is pretty cool!
+If you head on over to Voyagin you can get 38% off the Robot Restaurant ticket including a free gift if you book online which is pretty cool!
+This isn’t a scam or anything, just a really good discount that’ll save you some money.

 Robot Restaurant Tips